 Kraft appealed the first instance decision on a number of grounds.
 Its primary submission was that the documents relating to the Kraft business restructure in 2012 were incorrectly construed and the rights in the trade dress were assigned to its grocery business.
 On appeal, the Full Court unanimously rejected Kraft’s arguments, finding the rights in the trade dress to be held by the snack food business.
 The Full Court confirmed the rights were not assigned as part of Kraft’s restructure, as an unregistered trade mark may only be assigned by way of an assignment of the goodwill of the underlying business.

 Kraft has filed an application in the High Court of Australia seeking special leave to appeal the decision of the Full Court.

 This decision reinforces the value in registering distinctive trade dress (including product packaging, labelling and get-up) as trade marks in Australia, rather than relying on unregistered common law rights.

 This article first appeared in the INTA Bulletin here and was reprinted with permission from the International Trademark Association (INTA).
-(Content slightly modified since first publication).
+Content has been slightly modified since first publication.